Meyers Manx: B. F. Meyers & Co.

 The commercial Meyers Manx received widespread recognition when it defeated motorcycles, trucks and other cars to win the inaugural 1967 Mexican 1000 race (the predecessor of the Baja 1000).
-It crossed automotive press genre lines, being selected as the cover story in the August 1966 issue of Hot Rod magazine.
+It crossed automotive press genre and was selected as the cover story for the August 1966 issue of Hot Rod Magazine.

-Approximately 6,000 of the original Meyers Manx dune buggies were produced, but when the design became popular many copies (estimated at a quarter of a million worldwide) were made by other companies.
+Approximately 6,000 original Manx kits were manufactured, but when the design became popular, many copies (estimated at a quarter of a million worldwide) were made by other companies.
 Although already patented, Meyers & Co. lost in court to the copiers, the judge rescinding his patent as unpatentable, opening the floodgates to the industry Meyers started.
-Since then, numerous vehicles of the general "dune buggy" or "beach buggy" body type, some VW-based, others not, have been and continue to be produced.
-An early example was the Imp by EMPI (1968–1970), which borrowed stylistic elements from the Chevrolet Corvette but was otherwise Manx-like.
+Since then, numerous vehicles of the general "dune buggy" or "beach buggy" body type, some VW-based, have been produced.
+An early example was the Imp by EMPI (1968–1970), which borrowed styling elements from the Chevrolet Corvette but was otherwise Manx-like.
 A later 1970s Manx clone was the Dune Runner from Dune Buggy Enterprises in Westminster, California.
 The Meyers company attempted to stay ahead of this seemingly unfair competition with the release of the distinctive, and harder-to-copy, Meyers Manx Mk II design.